 Adding Push Notifications Using Knock

-However, adding push notifications is an excellent opportunity to enhance user engagement, provide timely updates, and drive retention within your application.
-You can integrate APNS or FCM yourself, but you end up mired in certificates as multiple SDKs to send just your push notifications without even considering how they integrate with your other notification channels.
+Adding push notifications is an excellent opportunity to enhance user engagement, provide timely updates, and drive retention within your application.
+You can integrate APNS or FCM yourself, but you end up mired in certificates and multiple SDKs to send your push notifications, without even considering how they integrate with your other notification channels.
 Knock can help by managing all your notification infrastructure in a single place.

 Knock is a developer tool for building cross-channel notification systems.
 With Knock, you can create complex cross-channel notifications for your product without writing complex notification code yourself.
 You call Knock's API, and you can send notifications to in-app and out-of-app channels such as email, push, SMS, and Slack.